mta-solutions/depthz/SPECIFICATION.md

 ## Keywords

-- domain: A class of servers and services which encompass an entire service area
-  - name (optional): Domain identifier
-  - repos: List of git repositories to be walked over and consumed
-- deps: A list of dependencies under a domain, like a server or service
 - name: Dependency identifier
 - type: [domain, server, service, database, library, other]
 - version (optional): Version identifier for dependency
+- elements: A nested list of dependencies under an element of `type`